Guide To Introductory Courses for STEM Majors

 2. Design an introductory course structure to meet your department’s goals, students’ needs, and institutional constraints

-3. Use research-based instructional practices and inclusive pedagogy in the introductory courses
+3. Use research-based teaching practices and inclusive pedagogy in the introductory courses

 4. Support instructional staff to provide effective classroom instruction in the introductory courses